jethanivijay/vijaymdwhandsonlab/e2e_samples/parking_sensors_synapse/README.md

 3. **Create Azure DevOps Pipelines** for Implementation based on Instructions
 4. **Define Required Variables** within Azure Devops Pipeline
 5. **Pass Secrets using Environment Variables** in Tasks for Pipelines

+### Troubelshooting
+1. If After running pipeline If you are getting  **No hosted parallelism has been purchased or granted** Please fill form at https://aka.ms/azpipelines-parallelism-request